spack/spack/lib/spack/docs/build_systems/rpackage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-Much like the ``pypi`` attribute for python packages, due to the fact that R packages are obtained from specific repositories, it is possible to setup shortcut attributes that can be used to set ``homepage``, ``url``, ``list_url``, and ``git``.
+Much like the ``pypi`` attribute for python packages, due to the fact that R packages are obtained from specific repositories, it is possible to set up shortcut attributes that can be used to set ``homepage``, ``url``, ``list_url``, and ``git``.
 For example, the following ``cran`` attribute: